trisberg/springone-explore-2023/TAP-checkpoint-restore-modifications.md

 # Modifying TAP cluster when using JVM Checkpoint/Restore

-There are some modifications needed to be able to apps using JVM Checkpoint/Restore on a TAP cluster.
+There are some modifications needed to be able to deploy apps using JVM Checkpoint/Restore on a TAP cluster.
 These modifications have been tested on a TAP v1.6.1 cluster using the `full` profile.

-> Note: This is experimental and should only be used on deployments used for testing or exploration.
+> **Note: This is experimental and should only be used on clusters used for testing or exploration.**

 ## For a TAP cluster with pod security enabled via Kyverno